keboola/developers-docs/extend/custom-science/index.md

 A Custom Science extension can be used to create Extractors, Applications and Writers.
 As a special component wrapping an application logic in a public or private git repository, it is the simplest, quickest, and at the same time somewhat limited, extension of KBC.

-The end-user has to provide a link to your git repository, our system will wrap the code and run it.
+The end-user has to provide a link to your git repository.
+Our system will wrap the code and run it.

 A Custom Science extension can be created either for a particular end-user, or it may be offered to all KBC customers, in which case it has to be [registered](/extend/registration/) in KBC App Store.